Our verdict

 The Supercomp Trainer receives the highest mark in our breathability test.
 On a 1-5 scale where 5 is the most breathable, we marked it as 5 based on how easily the smoke passes through the material.
 You can also see the most transparent (slash breathable) parts of the upper in the video below.

 As for the shoe's fit, we measured the widest part of its toebox to be 95.1 mm.
-This is narrower than average (98.1 mm) but still within the range of medium.
+This is about 3 mm narrower than average but still within the range of medium width.

 SC Trainer has an outstanding ride

-No doubts about the midsole’s capabilities: all testers really loved how this shoe behaves on the road.
+No doubts about the midsole’s capabilities: we absolutely LOVED how this shoe behaves on the road.

-They said it’s forgiving, very propulsive, and one of the softest, bouncier, and most cushioned experiences ever.
-As they put it:
+It's got a forgiving, very propulsive, and one of the softest, bounciest, and most cushioned experiences ever.
+The shoe kept us smiling all throughout the test run!

 Using a durometer to check the softness of the foam, we received a stunning result.
-The FuelCell Supercomp is 56% softer than the average!
-It is among the plushest shoes on the market.
+The FuelCell Supercomp is 103% softer than the average road running shoe!
+With a durometer reading of 11.5 HA, it is hard to find a plusher shoe on the market.

 Disclaimer: We repeat the durometer measurement 5 times before taking down the final result.
 The photo shows the final measurement.